zigie1000/smartmail-assistant-pi/whitepaper.md

 SmartMail Assistant Pi combines advanced AI and Pi Network to deliver a powerful email management solution.

 ## Contact
-For more information, visit the [GitHub repository](https://github.com/zigie1000/smartmail-assistant-pi) or contact us at [your email].
+For more information, visit the [GitHub repository](https://github.com/zigie1000/smartmail-assistant-pi) or contact us at zigie1000@gmail.com .